ishaqmusaq/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that execute multiple permissions to the userand owner
+add execute permissions toall subdirectories of the current directory of theowner, group owner and others